klange/bim/README.md

 ## Goals / Purpose

-Bim does not seek to improve or replace vim, or any other text editor.
-Its goal is to provide ToaruOS - a hobby operating system built completely from scratch - with a featureful editor.
-The ability to build and run Bim on other platforms is a secondary feature.
+Bim is intended as the included text editor in ToaruOS, a hobby operating system built from scratch.

+Bim aims to be lightweight and featureful with no external dependencies, providing a modern editing experience in a single fully-encapsulated binary.

 ## Features